DaymudeLab/assembly-theory-JOSS/paper.md

 Our sample includes 20 randomly sampled molecules for each number of heavy atoms from 15&ndash;25.
 These molecules' MA range from 5&ndash;20.

+Ground truth MA values were calculated using the publicly avaiable `AssemblyGo` implementation [@Jirasek2024-investigatingquantifying].
 We curated these reference datasets for their structural diversity and approachable runtime on commodity hardware.
-Larger, more demanding datasets can be easily added as needed.
+Larger, more demanding datasets will be easily added as needed.

 The `ORCA` test suite contains unit tests validating internal functionality and database tests checking the calculation of correct assembly indices for all molecules in any of our reference datasets.
 Each reference dataset contains an `ma-index.csv` file with ground truth assembly indices.